Nutrition

 In French women, food deprivation during early life in World War 2 was associated with a higher risk of developing type 2 diabetes and high blood pressure in adulthood.
 Effects were stronger for individuals exposed at younger ages (Mink et al. 2020).

 In a study of the Ukraine famine, the more severe the famine during pregnancy, the higher the risk of type 2 diabetes in the offspring.
-Early gestation seems to be the most susceptible time (Lumey et al. 2015).
+Early gestation seems to be the most susceptible time (Lumey et al. 2015), and the more severe the famine the higher the likelihood (Lumey et al. 2024).
 In a study of the Chinese famine of 1959-62, those exposed to famine during fetal life or childhood had a higher risk of diabetes and higher average blood sugar levels (HbA1c) in adulthood than those unexposed.
 Those exposed during adolescence or adulthood did not have a higher risk after adjusting for other factors (Wang et al. 2017).
 Those exposed to famine as a fetus or in childhood also had beta cell dysfunction as adults (Wang et al. 2020), and those exposed prenatally had a higher risk of type 2 diabetes as adults, irrespective of genetic risk (Wang et al. 2021).

 In Bangladesh, young adults exposed to famine prenatally were underweight but still had higher blood glucose levels after a meal.
 Those exposed to famine after birth were more likely to be overweight, and had higher fasting blood glucose levels (Finer et al. 2016).